-For decades, petunias have been a favorite annual for beds, borders and baskets.
+For decades, petunias have been a favorite annual for beds, borders, and baskets.
 Petunias are available in all colors and, with just a little deadheading, most varieties will continue to bloom from spring to fall.
-Each year new varieties of petunias are introduced boasting improved colors and textures for the garden or containers.
-There are now even many true blue varieties of petunias available for any red, white and blue patriotic container display you can dream up or simply for addition to blue flower gardens.
+Each year new varieties of petunias are introduced, boasting improved colors and textures for the garden or containers.
+There are now even many true blue varieties of petunias available for any red, white, and blue patriotic container display you can dream up or simply for an addition to blue flower gardens.
 Let’s learn more about popular blue petunia cultivars to add to your garden.

 Choosing Blue Petunias for the Garden

 When choosing blue petunias, consider whether you absolutely need a true blue petunia variety or if a blue-purple type will suffice.
 In the horticulture world, color names and descriptions can be vague; blue is often used to describe plants with blue or purple blooms.
 Unfortunately, these days with so many easy programs for editing and altering pictures, the blue coloration of many plants available online is often enhanced to look bluer than it really is.

 Below are some of the best blue petunia varieties and their descriptions so you will know exactly what colors or variations to expect:

 - Damask Blue– Produces true navy blue blooms with yellow stamens.
 This compact variety stays low to the ground but is an excellent spiller for containers.